Eduard Spelterini: Aerial photography

 Around 1893, Spelterini had begun to take a camera aboard his balloon and started to take pictures on his flights.
 It was certainly not easy to photograph with this equipment, weighing between 40 and 60 kilograms, and with a minimum exposure time of 1/30th of a second.
 But Spelterini brought back stunning photographs of the landscape seen from above that won awards repeatedly at aeronautical expositions in Milan, Paris, Brussels, or Frankfurt.
-For Albert Heim his photos provided whole new insights about the relief of the Alps.
+For Albert Heim, his photos provided whole new insights into the relief of the Alps.
 Spelterini presented his photos in slide shows wherever he went, from Stockholm to Cape Town, fascinating his audiences and winning the general acclaim of the press, who reviewed his presentations favorably.

 The north face of the Jungfrau, 20 September 1904.

 The Ortstock and lake Glattalp, 29 August 1912.

 Desert south-east of Cairo, 31 January 1904.